196Stephen Ammons

 1850: 196Stephen and his wife Nicey in Houston County, Georgia.
 Full page.1

 196Stephen wrote his will circa early 1851 (The will isn't dated, but in it Stephen mentions that he had been married to Nicey for nine years.), and it was probated on 8 July 1851.
 The will names six children: [98]Jessie Ammons, Josiah Ammons, Hannah Duncan, Sarah Clark, Nancy Clark, and lastly Stephen Ammons (who is described as the youngest son).
-Feel free to see the county record copy (The will begins on page 276 and ends on 280.) or my transcription.6
+See my transcription or the record copy (The will begins on page 276 and ends on 280).9 There are also a few annual return vouchers.10

 Sources Cited: